Sparse inverse Cholesky factorization of dense kernel matrices by greedy conditional selection: Additional figures

 \subsection{Conditional point selection}

 The following figures are variations of \cref{fig:cond_select} for different point geometries.
 Like \cref{fig:cond_select}, the first panel shows selecting the \( k \)-nearest neighbors to the center point out of many possible candidates.
-The next panels show selection by greedily maximizing conditional mutual information with the center point for a Mat{\'e}rn kernel with length scale \( \ell = 1 \) and increasing smoothness \( \nu \), from right to left: \( \nu = 1/2, 3/2, 5/2 \).
+The next panels show selection by greedily maximizing conditional mutual information with the center point for a Mat{\'e}rn kernel with length scale \( \ell = 1 \) and increasing smoothness \( \nu \), from left to right: \( \nu = 1/2, 3/2, 5/2 \).